-Public Board Memberships: Héroux-Devtek Inc. Transcontinental Inc. Ms. Thabet is a Corporate Director and a Partner at Celtis Capital, a firm specialized in transactional services related to mergers and acquisitions, divestitures, corporate finance and asset management, which she co-founded in 2003.
-From 2010 to 2018 Ms. Thabet served as a director of Jean Coutu Group Inc. and from 1987 to 1998 she was at Société générale de financement du Québec, a crown corporation specialized in private equity investment.
-Ms. Thabet is also a director of Manac Inc. and Center of Advanced Technologies BRP - Sherbrooke University and past Chair of the Board of the Institute of Corporate Directors - Quebec.
+Ms. Thabet is a Corporate Director.
+From 2003 to 2023 she was a Partner at Celtis Capital, a firm specialized in transactional services related to mergers and acquisitions, divestitures, corporate finance and asset management, which she co-founded in 2003.
+In 1998 she founded AT Capital, an investment management company and from 1987 to 1998 she was at Société générale de financement du Québec, a crown corporation specialized in private equity investment.
+From 2021 to 2025, Ms. Thabet served as a director of Héroux-Devtek and from 2010 to 2018 she served as a director of Jean Coutu Group Inc. Ms. Thabet is also a director of Manac Inc. and the Institute for Governance and past Chair of the Board of the Institute of Corporate Directors - Quebec.